 However, the discrete output of these classification schemes is not conducive to real-time change detection.
 They accurately classify OFS, but they do not indicate when OFS has changed; the change points remain ambiguous and left to subjective interpretation.
 Thus, the present study introduces several online algorithms which objectively determine change in OFS via real-time psychophysiological signals.

 The following chapters describe the dataset evaluated, discuss the statistical properties of psychophysiological signals, and detail various algorithms which utilize these signals to detect real-time changes in OFS.
 The results of the algorithms are presented along with a discussion.
 Finally, the study is concluded with a comparison of each method and recommendations for future application.

 Adaptive Aiding, Cognitive Load, EEG, Index, Operator Functional State, Real Time Detection

 Copyright 2009 Jordan Cannon

 Cannon, Jordan.
-"Statistical analysis and algorithms for online change detection in real-time psychophysiological data." thesis, University of Iowa, 2009.
+"Statistical analysis and algorithms for online change detection in real-time psychophysiological data."
+MS (Master of Science) thesis, University of Iowa, 2009.